mui/material-ui/docs/data/base/components/select/select.md

 ### Controlled select

-`SelectUnstyled` can be used as an uncontrolled or controlled component:
+Unstyled Select can be used as an uncontrolled or controlled component:

 {{"demo": "UnstyledSelectControlled.js", "defaultCodeOpen": false}}

 ### Object values

-The `SelectUnstyled` component can be used with non-string values:
+The Unstyled Select component can be used with non-string values:

 {{"demo": "UnstyledSelectObjectValues.js", "defaultCodeOpen": false}}

-If you use a SelectUnstyled with object values in a form and post the form contents to a server, the selected value will be converted to JSON.
+If you use a Select with object values in a form and post the form contents to a server, the selected value will be converted to JSON.
 You can change this behavior with the help of the `getSerializedValue` prop.

 {{"demo": "UnstyledSelectObjectValuesForm.js", "defaultCodeOpen": false}}